 The best part of grooming to Brian is seeing pets feel better in real-time.
 His greatest reward is watching pets leave happy.

 Brian loves working with his hands: not only to groom pets but also to fix up cars!
 He likes to hike, kayak, and be outside in nature.
 Brian grew up in Kinston and lives in Durham with his wife and three cats: Odin, Thor, and Loki.

-Noelle loves grooming, especially Poodle cuts, hand-scissoring, “neaten-up” trims, and helping matted pets.
-Matted fur can be a serious medical issue, and helping matted pets back to right is incredibly rewarding.
+Noelle loves grooming!
+Especially Poodle cuts, hand scissoring, “neaten-up” trims, and helping matted pets.
+Matted fur can be a serious medical issue, and helping matted pets back to rights is incredibly rewarding.
 Her favorite part of grooming is making pets feel better.

 Born in Fort Lauderdale, Noelle grew up with three brothers and a tan-and-white long-haired cat named Tigger.
-Her family moved to Butner when she was eight years old, and she still lives there with her husband, two human children, two cats (Nac Nac and Charlie), and a ball python named Holmes.
+Her family moved to Butner when she was 8 years old, and she still lives there: with her husband, two human children, two cats, Nac Nac and Charlie, and a ball python named Holmes.

 After graduating from Granville Central High School, Noelle started working as a PetSmart bather.
 At PetSmart’s grooming school in 2017, she trained with an established groomer and has loved the work ever since.